elunna/nerfhack-changelog/README.md

 * Replace undead on Astral Plane with random A (xnh).
 * Post wizard death harassment has been increased by 20-25%
 * While the player is carrying the Amulet of Yendor, monsters flood from the upstairs (Un/Evil)
 * Demon lords and princes can be summoned (as part of the Wizard's harassment) when you possess the Amulet of Yendor.
+After entering the Astral Plane, demons cannot be summoned this way.

 ### FINITE ALTAR NERFS